 Player: *Phone buzz* That was fast.

 Player: Oh sweet.
-They’ll be providing a company shuttle.
+They’ll be providing a company shuttle for safety measures.
 It looks like I’ll be resuming work by next week.

 Player: The new normal… I wonder what’s in store for me.